 - 1. Offenses must have a minimum of one player on the line of scrimmage (the center) and up to four players on the line of scrimmage.
 The quarterback must be off the line of scrimmage. - a.
-One player at a time may go in motion 1-yard behind and parallel to the line of scrimmage. - b.
-No motion is allowed toward the line of scrimmage. - 2.
+Teams may shift formations prior to the snap as long as they are set for at least 1 second before the ball is snapped. - b.
+One player at a time may go in motion at least 1 yard behind the line of scrimmage. - 2.
 Movement by a player who is set or a player who runs toward the line of scrimmage while in motion is considered a false start. - 3.
 The center must snap the ball with a rapid and continuous motion between his/her legs to a player in the backfield, and the ball must completely leave his/her hands.